Dev8683/pvsneslibwiki/Installation-with-Windows.md

 You can find the latest release here: [devkitsnes' latest release](https://github.com/alekmaul/pvsneslib/releases/latest)

-Put it wherever you like – it doesn’t affect the compilation (you will only need to define it in your PATH), as long as you don’t extract it in a directory that contains spaces (eg, ‘**C:/snesdev/devkitSnes**’ would be fine).
+Put it wherever you like but keep a path without any spaces – it does not affect the compilation.
+We recommend you to create the directory **C:/snesdev**.

+Then, you need to create a new environment variable PVSNESLIB_HOME to provide the path to this directory.
+It you follow the hereabove advise, you should set PVSNESLIB_HOME to **/c/snesdev** by using this command line :
+`setx PVSNESLIB_HOME "/c/snesdev"`

+Be carefull: the path must be in unix style (/c/ instead of c:\\) otherwise you will get buid issue like "echo: command not found".

 #### Python